Skip to menu Skip to content Skip to footer

 View

-Apply the tools of modern statistics to inform data-driven decision-making and solve real-world problems.
+Apply the tools of modern statistics and data science to inform data-driven decision making and solve real-world problems.

-In this major, we combine theory with practical experience to expand your critical thinking, enhance your analytical capabilities and develop your technical skills.
+You will combine theory with practical experiences that challenge your thinking, expand your analytical capabilities and develop your technical skills.

 View